Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 The major issue with pre-specifying a stopping condition is that we may stop too early or stop too late.
 However, lecturer also mentioned that we can fix this issue by choosing several stopping criteria.

-### Alternatives to Using Stopping Conditions
+### Alternatives to Using Stopping Conditions: Pruning

-Do not stop.
-Instead, **Prune** the tree.
-One example is that if there is a negligible criterion in a certain situation, we completely ignore it.
+ - In this method, we aim to reduce the number of leaves.
+For example, when it comes to evaluating applicants, we can ignore or prune a condition (represented as a leaf) which we don't think is indicative of a successful applicant.

-Pruning a complex tree and obtaining a simpler one helps us reduce model complexity while keeping prediction error low, rather than preventing a complex tree from growing.
+ - Motivation for Prunning: as we make our tree deeper, model complexity increases, lowering bias and increasing variance.
+Pruning helps us reduce model complexity whereas keeping prediction error low, rather than preventing a complex tree from growing.

 ### Cost Complexity Pruning

-In this method, we aim to reduce the number of leaves.
-For example, when it comes to evaluating applicants, we can ignore or prune a condition (represented as a leaf) which we don't think is indicative of a successful applicant.